Ivaldivi/Geocache/README.md

 Finds user coordinates using geolocation navigator.

 ##### const GoalMarker
-Sets the goal marker coordinates according to user goal selection (snelling and grand is the default coordinates).
+Sets the goal marker's coordinates according to user marker selection (snelling and grand is the default coordinates).
 Creates a Mapview.Marker component with correct coordinates.

 #### References and Inspiration for Map Screen: